mkumm/mkumm_com/content/writings/hello-sprytna-cards/index.md

 ## Intro

-It is one thing to work on big project with a team (which I love), another to develop something potentially useful as a solo developer, even if it's just a **hobby project**.
-This post outline my 3-month journey building  [Sprytna.cards](https://sprytna.cards), a slightly smarter NFC business card.
+It is one thing to work on a big project with a team (which I love), another to develop something potentially useful as a solo developer, even if it's just a **hobby project**.
+This post outlines my 3-month journey building  [Sprytna.cards](https://sprytna.cards), a slightly smarter NFC business card.

 ## Why